Dreamers need our compassion

 Edith Franco was only 8 years old when her family crossed from Mexico into the United States to find work and a better future 17 years ago.
 She has lived in the U.S. most of her life, and in 2012 she received an immigration benefit known as DACA (Deferred Action for Childhood Arrivals).
 DACA provided a work permit that enabled them to get a job, obtain a driver's license and a Social Security card.
 It was not a pathway to citizenship, but it was temporary legal status.

-DACA is the benefit granted to dreamers, or children who, through no/p>/p>... [continue]
+DACA is the benefit granted to dreamers, or children who, through no fault of their own, had come to the United States with their parents and have... [continue]

 6 ways to serve refugees